awslabs/time-addressable-media-store/upgrades/4.1_5.0/README.md

 ### Step 1: Webhooks ETL

-1. Open the Lambda function in the AWS Console (named `<stack-name>-NeptuneImportFunction-<id>`)
+1. Open the Lambda function in the AWS Console (named `<stack-name>-LambdaFunction-<id>`)
 2. Execute the Lambda function (choose "Test" with an event of `{"etl_step": "webhooks"}`)
 3. Verify completion in the Lambda Execution Results window. (`SUCCESS` appears in the output)

 **Note: The WebHooks ETL process can only be executed once.
-If run a second time it will create duplciate WebHooks in the TAMS Store.**
+If run a second time it will create duplicate WebHooks in the TAMS Store.**

 ### Step 2: Storage ETL

 1. Execute the Lambda function (choose "Test" with an event of `{"etl_step": "storage"}`)
 2. Verify completion in the Lambda Execution Results window.
-If not all items were processed `PARTIAL` will be visible in the output.
+If all items were not processed `PARTIAL` will be visible in the output.
 3. If a `last_evaluated_key` was logged, update the Lambda Test Event to include it: `{"etl_step": "storage", "last_evaluated_key": <value>}` and re-run
-4. Repeat until all items are processe. (`SUCCESS` appears in the output)
+4. Repeat until all items are processed. (`SUCCESS` appears in the output)

 **Note: Since the ids of the items are preserved in this ETL process, re-running the process will not cause any harm.**

 ### Step 3: Tags ETL

 1. Execute the Lambda function (choose "Test" with an event of `{"etl_step": "tags"}`)
 2. Verify completion in the Lambda Execution Results window.
-If not all items were processed `PARTIAL` will be visible in the output.
+If all items were not processed `PARTIAL` will be visible in the output.
 3. If processing is incomplete, re-run the function (it will continue processing remaining items)
-4. Repeat until all items are processe. (`SUCCESS` appears in the output)
+4. Repeat until all items are processed. (`SUCCESS` appears in the output)

-**Note: Since the this ETL process updates the items in place and the query filters to only items than need processing re-running the process will not cause any harm.**
+**Note: Since this ETL process updates the items in place and the query filters to only items than need processing re-running the process will not cause any harm.**

 ## Verification